 How do I improve my CV?

 For more experienced CV writers, or after you’ve completed CV Builder, you can check your CV.
-Step three of the Three steps to CV success learning pathway introduces you to CV360, the same software as many large recruiters, CV 360 automatically checks your CV.
+Step three of the Three steps to CV success learning pathway introduces you to CV360, the same software as many prominent recruiters use.
 It provides you with instant feedback and advice on what you’re doing well - and what to improve.
-This can help you start tackling those tougher questions like, “How much do employers want to know?” or “How do I persuade them that I’m ‘motivated’?”
+This can help you start addressing those tougher questions like, “How much do employers want to know?” or “How do I persuade them that I’m ‘motivated’?”
 CV 360 may not be suitable for all types of CVs, e.g, academic or legal.
 However, it can still be useful.
 It allows you to see your CV from an employer, rather than an applicant, point of view.

-What do I do next?
+What should I do next?

 - Targetjobs has a range of useful CV templates to help you get started